everbit-software/flex-list-svelte/README.md

 # Flex Lists

+Create lists with remote data easily with options for pagination, searching and customising rendering.

 ## To Do
 - [x] Enable/disable search
 - [x] Custom renderers: Render the list to your needs with custom renderers, as well as built in ones like the `TableRenderer`